keyuripatel2012/JAVA-Practical/README.md

   - For run file, `java <file_name>`

 - For download JDK :
-  - Download exe file of JDK according to your OS from following link (https://www.oracle.com/in/java/technologies/downloads/#jdk22-windows)
+  - Download exe file of JDK according to your OS from (https://www.oracle.com/in/java/technologies/downloads/#jdk22-windows)